June 7 – July 30, Frederick Layton Gallery

-So says Amanda Koch '11 (Interior Architecture + Design), one of 22 visual artists selected by faculty to represent this year’s graduating class in the MIAD 2011 Juried Exhibition June 7 – July 30.
+So says Amanda Koch ’11 (Interior Architecture and Design), one of 22 visual artists selected by faculty to represent this year’s graduating class in the MIAD 2011 Juried Exhibition June 7 – July 30.

 Through their thesis projects from the 2011 Senior Exhibition, these visual artists demonstrate not only the multidisciplinary and creative problem solving skills acquired through one major area of study.
 Many graduates also have double majors or minors areas of study as well.